TuftsUniversity/docline-update-with-alma-and-nlm/README.md

 - local docline holdings for our institution, exportable from Docline
 - the total list of XML serials.
 Choose the latest export from this  [serial XML file release page](https://ftp.nlm.nih.gov/projects/serfilelease/)
 - export from Alma Analtyics.
 I have put the report I use to get all our serials data from e inventory at /shared/Community/Reports/Institutions/Tufts University/Journals for NLM-Docline
+  - Note I have also put in this folder a second report we use to filter out e journals that are not permitted for ILL, but you may have your own way of doing this at your institution.
 To find the broadest number of matches possible, the script compares your local journal holdings against NLM data by-
 - OCLC Number`
 - ISSN